alecmalloc/webserve/src/FileServer.md

     }
     closedir(dir);

-    // TODO convert entries to html
+    // convert entries to html
         // get template from ./html/templates/directoryListing.html
         // fill in placeholders and store in a new html file ./html/static
         // serveFile